FOLIC ACID Overview Information

 Folic acid is needed for the proper development of the human body.
 It is involved in producing the genetic material called DNA and in numerous other bodily functions.

-- Treating and preventing folic acid deficiency.
+- Folate deficiency.
+Taking folic acid improves folate deficiency.

 Likely Effective for:

 - Kidney disease.
 About 85% of people with serious kidney disease have high levels of homocysteine.
 High levels of homocysteine have been linked to heart disease and stroke.
 Taking folic acid lowers homocysteine levels in people with serious kidney disease.
 However, folic acid supplementation does not appear to reduce the risk of heart disease-related events.

 - High amounts of homocysteine in the blood (hyperhomocysteinemia).
 High levels of homocysteine have been linked to heart disease and stroke.
 Taking folic acid lowers homocysteine levels by 20% to 30% in people with normal to slightly elevated homocysteine levels.
 It is recommended that people with homocysteine levels greater than 11 micromoles/L supplement with folic acid and vitamin B12.